All planning checklists

 Look into local markets for produce

-Plan to visit local farmers' markets to stock up on fresh Dorset produce and treats.
+Plan a farmers' market visit to stock up on Dorset produce for self-catering nights.

-Bridport Market on Wednesdays and Saturdays or Dorchester Farmers' Market offer fantastic local goods for self-catering.
+Bridport Market on Wednesdays and Saturdays or Dorchester Farmers' Market have excellent local goods.

 Moderate·Medium impact